 This game is played just the same as traditional hopscotch.
 The hopscotch board, however, is made up of shamrocks instead of boxes, and a gold coin is used in place of a rock.

-To play this game, you’ll need two leprechaun costumes You can make these up out of clothes you have around the house or purchase items from a costume shop.
-Of course, you can also just use green clothing and leprechaun hats.
+To play this game, you’ll need two leprechaun costumes.
+You can make these up out of clothes you have around the house or purchase items from a costume shop.
+You can also just use green clothing and leprechaun hats.